titumozammel/operational-silence-framework/README.md

 What unnecessary recurring demand is consuming capacity?
         ↓
 3C
-Where is intervention possible?
+What context — Source, Dependency, or Constraint — should direct attention?
         ↓
 5R
-How should demand be challenged?
+What should happen to the demand?
         ↓
+Demand Reduction
+        ↓
 Capacity Release
         ↓
+Protection
+        ↓
-Protection / Recovery
+Usable Capacity Recovery
         ↓
 Redirection
         ↓